Florida Condo Insurance Quotes

 When a cheap quote may be a warning sign

 A cheap Florida condo insurance quote is not automatically bad, but it deserves a closer look.
-The quote may be perfectly reasonable if you have a simple unit, limited belongings, strong association coverage, and a deductible you can comfortably pay.
+The quote may be reasonable if you have a simple unit, limited belongings, strong association coverage, and a deductible you can comfortably pay.
 But it may also be thin if it leaves out endorsements, underestimates personal property, ignores flood, or assumes loss assessment limits that are too low for your building.

 • The quote is much cheaper than the others, but the deductible is much higher.